IntelliTect/Coalesce/docs/topics/immutability.md

 ```

-In this example, other configuration records that needs to reference the product can reference the `ProductConfiguration` record and not need to worry about requiring updates to foreign keys every time a new version of the product configuration is created.
+In this example, other configuration records that need to reference the product can reference the `ProductConfiguration` record and not need to worry about performing updates to foreign keys every time a new version of the product configuration is created.

 Transactional records, on the other hand, should have foreign keys that reference the `ProductConfigurationVersion` record so that the exact active version at the time of purchase is known.
-The principal configuration record can be acquired through the `Configuration` navigation property.
+The principal configuration record can be reached through the `Configuration` navigation property.